 Floppy Ear Files

-Insurance coverage and private arbitration blawg.
+Insurance coverage and arbitration/litigation blawg.

 It’s like a legal thriller, but with fewer car (or beagle) chases and more “Did they really mean that in the policy?”
 Let’s decode the mysteries, strategies, and occasional absurdities of this fascinating (in an insurance sort of way) world.